jesseaziel/airbnb-clone-project/README.md

 # Tasks

 This application should;
 - handle user profile creation and management
 - user authentication
 - allow users to view available listings
 - allow users to pay using a safe payment method
 - update available bookings
 - deletion of unavailable properties

+# Team Roles

 Thank you.